 The donation is the single largest contribution Access Living has received from an individual donor in its 42-year history of providing critical services and breaking down the systemic barriers people with disabilities confront daily in the city, state and nationwide.

-“This extraordinary gift will help us tackle the most pressing issues currently facing the disability community in and beyond,” said Access Living President and CEO, Karen Tamley, a wheelchair user and lifelong advocate.
+“This extraordinary gift will help us tackle the most pressing issues currently facing the disability community in Chicago and beyond,” said Access Living President and CEO, Karen Tamley, a wheelchair user and lifelong advocate.
 “It's a truly life-changing investment for our community and will make an enormous impact in supporting the goals we've set for the future.”

 In Illinois, disabled people live in poverty at more than twice the rate of people without disabilities and that rate is compounded for disabled people of color.
 The dire lack of accessible, affordable housing, along with wide gaps in community services and supports, too often lead to unnecessary segregation, unemployment, isolation, sickness and poverty in the disability community.